 Once your mixture is cool to the touch, add it to your Mason jar.
 Add one teaspoon of this mixture to your spray bottle, and add four cups of water.
 This is the ratio you’ll use each time you fill the bottle.
 Spray this mixture wherever the ants are in your house.
 You can also spray it along whatever path they take in the morning when they look for food.

-The soap blend you make is a concentrate, and you can add a small amount to the water without diluting it too much with this best ant killer recipe.
+The soap blend you make is a concentrate, and you can add a small amount to the water without diluting it too much with this recipe.

 8. Borax Bait

-If you want to poison the colony and end the ant invasion once and for all, this is one of the best ant killers to try.
-Borax is harmful in any pets or kids ingest or inhale it, so be careful where you put it in the house.
-You can get Borax in the laundry aisle at almost any store.
+If you want to poison the colony and end the ant invasion once and for all, this is one of the best to try.
+The active ingredient Borax is harmful in any pets or kids ingest or inhale it, so be careful where you put it in the house.
+You can get the active ingredient Borax in the laundry aisle at almost any store.
 Try to put it in an area where you can close or lock the door to keep everyone out until you pick it up.
 You’ll need:

 - Small saucers